cavemansspa/m-dot-nav/README.md

         ...
 ```
-* an alternative to the route resolver based `onbeforeroutechange`, you can
+* An alternative to the route resolver based `onbeforeroutechange` approach is to
 register an event listener to react to a route change.
+This can be helpful in cases where you have a deeply nested component where you want
+to add code / behavior when it's about to go out of scope.
 ```
                     m("div", {
                             oncreate: ({dom}) => {